About GuitarGuide

 For players who want to keep ideas moving

-GuitarGuide is designed for songwriters, guitar players exploring harmony, and anyone who wants a more practical way to work with chords.
-It is especially useful if you like trying alternate tunings, comparing voicings, or building songs from progression ideas rather than starting with full notation.
+GuitarGuide is designed for songwriters, guitar players exploring harmony, and anyone who wants a practical way to work with chord progressions.
+It is especially useful if you like previewing next chords, comparing directions, or building songs from progression ideas rather than starting with full notation.

 GuitarGuide is built for players who write by exploring.
 The goal is to make it easier to test chords, hear progressions back, and hold onto ideas before they disappear.